aspose-total-cloud/Aspose.Total-Products/total/en/ruby/conversion/potx-to-pptm/_index.md

 ---title: Convert PowerPoint to PPTM, POTX to PPTM FREE Converter or Ruby SDKdescription: Free Conversion of POTX to PPTM by using Ruby Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---